Cerro Porteño: Records

+Other disciplines

 Women

 The women's team has won the Paraguayan women's football championship four times, in 2007 and 2012 to 2014.
 The team then played in the Copa Libertadores Femenina.

 Youth

 One of the club's youth teams played at the 2006 Torneo di Viareggio.

+Futsal

+The club's futsal division is the best club in the Liga Premium de Futsal, the premier professional futsal clubs league of the country, having won all of its seven editions as of 2023, for which they are known as "Los Dueños del Futsal" (The King of Futsal).